microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_defender_extension/_index.md

   * Add or Update your local _connectedk8s_ and _k8s-extension_ Azure CLI extensions
   * Create Azure Defender k8s extension instance

-* You can see that Azure Defender is enabled once you visit the security tab section of the Azure Arc enabled Kubernetes cluster resource in Azure.
+* You can see that Azure Defender is enabled once you visit the security tab section of the Azure Arc-enabled Kubernetes cluster resource in Azure.

 ![Screenshot extension deployment security tab](./04.png)

-* Also verify under the Extensions section of the Azure Arc enabled Kubernetes cluster that the Azure Defender extension is correctly installed.
+* Also verify under the Extensions section of the Azure Arc-enabled Kubernetes cluster that the Azure Defender extension is correctly installed.

 ![Screenshot extension deployment](./05.png)